Experts: Mayan altar hints at ancient intrigue

-GUATEMALA CITY (AP) — Archaeologists say an altar found at the La Corona site in Guatemala suggests the Mayan dynasty of Kaanul, known as the Snake Kings, acted like its namesake in slowly squeezing the rival kingdom of Tikal.
+GUATEMALA CITY (AP) — An altar found at Guatemala’s La Corona site suggests the Mayan dynasty of Kaanul, known as the Snake Kings, acted like its namesake in slowly squeezing the rival kingdom of Tikal, archaeologists said Friday.

 A team led by Marcello Canuto of Tulane University uncovered the carved stone altar in the northern Peten region near the Mexico border.

+When it was first found in 2017, the altar was encased in the roots of a tree in a collapsed temple.
+It took a year to painstaking pry the massive stone slab from the roots, fully excavate it and move it to Guatemala City, where it was presented this week at a museum.

 The altar is dated A.D.
-544 and depicts the Tikal ruler Chak Took Ich’aak invoking two local gods from a shaft in the form of a snake.
-The same man appears 20 years later as a vassal of the Kaanul dynasty and the ruler of the larger, nearby city of Peru-Waka.
+544 and depicts the Tikal ruler Chak Took Ich’aak conjuring two local gods from a shaft in the form of a snake.

-Canuto said Friday the altar suggest Kaanul’s eventual victory was the result of decades of politicking, not just a battle.

 Most Read Nation & World Stories